 Back in the 1960’s, a Trappist monk named Thomas Merton wrote,

-Douglas Steere remarks very perceptively that there is a pervasive form of contemporary violence to which the idealist fighting for peace by nonviolent methods most easily succumbs: activism and overwork.
-The rush and pressure of modern life are a form, perhaps the most common form, of its innate violence.
+… The rush and pressure of modern life are a form, perhaps the most common form, of its innate violence. …

 He went on,

-I have spent most of my 60+ years being ‘carried away by a multitude of conflicting concerns.’
-If the internet and email and work haven’t been enough, there has also been my natural desire to be valued by my peers and my unshakeable belief that my ‘value’ is rooted in my accomplishments, real and imagined.
+I have spent most of my 58 years being ‘carried away by a multitude of conflicting concerns.’
+If the internet and email and work haven’t been enough, there has also been my natural desire to be valued by my peers and my unshakeable belief that my ‘value’ is rooted in what I have (and might) accomplish.

 Believing that, I get carried away.